The Best Left-Handed Electric Guitars for All Budgets (updated for July 2025)

 We actually have more left-handed guitars than ever, and that’s a wonderful thing!
 That said, it may now be beneficial to the prospective buyer for us to sift through this comparative Aladdin’s cave of lefty treasures and sort them into some semblance of recommendation.
 If you are looking to buy a new left-handed electric guitar, this blog will highlight some examples that we find particularly good, from beginners to pros, and with a few genre-specific choices in there too.

-Each subsection here will contain one or two choices based on our experience as players, and for some of us, as actual lefties ourselves (check out our Confessions of a Lefty blog to read a more personal account).
+Each subsection here will contain one or two choices based on my experience as a salesman and as a phoney lefty (check out our Confessions of a Lefty blog to read a more personal account).
 These choices are perhaps more indications than direct recommendations, given that your own taste and sensibilities will play as much of a role in your choosing as anything we could say!
 We do hope that this blog points you towards some very worthy instruments, though.
 Also check out our Lefty Legends blog for more inspiration.

 Today, we’ll begin with our beginner’s choice and travel onwards from there.
 Let’s begin!